 false.
 To train the agent yourself, set

-doTraining = false; if doTraining % Train the agent trainingStats = train(agent,env,trainOpts); else % Load pretrained agent for the example load('rlQuadrupedAgent.mat','agent') end
+doTraining = false; if doTraining % Train the agent. trainingStats = train(agent,env,trainOpts); else % Load a pretrained agent for the example. load('rlQuadrupedAgent.mat','agent') end

 Fix the random generator seed for reproducibility.